awsdocs/aws-cost-management-user-guide/doc_source/ri-turn-off.md

 # Turning Off Reserved Instance Sharing<a name="ri-turn-off"></a>

 The master account of an organization can turn off Reserved Instance \(RI\) sharing for member accounts in that organization\.
 This means that Reserved Instances are not shared between that member account and other member accounts\.
 You can change this preference multiple times\.
 Each estimated bill is computed using the last set of preferences\.
-The final bill for the month is calculated based on the preferences set at midnight UTC time, on the last day of the month\.
+The final bill for the month is calculated based on the preferences set at 23:59:59 UTC time, on the last day of the month\.

 **Important**
 Turning off Reserved Instance sharing can result in a higher monthly bill\.